Providence City Hall

 Providence City Hall is the center of the municipal government in Providence, Rhode Island.
 It is located at the southwest end of Kennedy Plaza at 25 Dorrance Street in Providence.
 The building was constructed between 1875 and 1878, and designed by Samuel J. F. Thayer in the Second Empire style.
 In 1975, the building was listed on the National Register of Historic Places.
 It is also a contributing structure to the broader Downtown Providence Historic District.

-The Need for a City Hall
+Predecessors

 Market House

 Upon the city's incorporation in 1832, most city business was conducted at the Market House.
 The City Council, Mayor's Office, and Board of Aldermen were located on the second floor; as the city grew, the city spread to the third floor, and eventually took over the entire building, which became known as the "City Building."
 Before long, even this wasn't enough space, and in 1845 the City Council resolved to create a permanent municipal building.
 The community spent the next 30 years searching for a suitable location, because half the Council votes were on the east side of the Providence River, and half the votes were on the west.
 This resulted in what some historians have referred to as "Providence's Thirty Years War," as the council bickered over where to site the new building.